dwatteau/scummvm-build-macppc/README.md

 This repository hosts the scripts used to build current releases of ScummVM for OSX PPC (10.4, 10.5), and its required libraries.

+If you're just interested in _using_ ScummVM on OSX PPC, look for the "Mac OS X 10.4+ PPC 32 bits" disk images on the [ScummVM download page](https://www.scummvm.org/downloads/).
+Development versions are sometimes published [here in the forums](https://forums.scummvm.org/viewtopic.php?p=100462) (they often contain _all_ ScummVM game engines, including the unstable ones).

 ## Requirements

 - An OSX 10.4 or 10.5 PPC system.
 (Cross-compiling from i386 10.4/10.5 is untested and unsupported.
 Same thing applies to Sorbet Leopard.)